seyong2/portfolio/docs/data-science/transformers.md

 To begin, we need to convert words into numbers, as neural networks, including transformers, require numerical input.
 For this, we'll use word embeddings.
 The core idea behind word embeddings is to provide a numerical representation of text that captures the semantic meaning of words.

 magine we have a vocabulary consisting of five tokens: *<SOS>* (Start of Sentence), *te*, *y*, *quiero*, and *vas*.
 Suppose we want the network to produce two values for each token, meaning the word embeddings will be in a 2-dimensional space.
 The word embedding model would then look like this: starting with a one-hot matrix where each row has a value of 1 for its corresponding token and 0 for others.
-Given that our input tokens are *<SOS>* (Start of Sentence), *te*, and *quiero*, the resulting word embedding vector will be a matrix with a shape of (3$$\times$$2).
+Given that our input tokens are *<SOS>* (Start of Sentence), *te*, and *quiero*, the resulting word embedding vector will be a matrix with a shape of 3 $$\times$$ 2.

 <p align="center">